szweibel/workshops/newest_python.md

     ```bash
     pip install jupyterlab
     ```
 2.  **Pandas:** This is the single most important library for data manipulation and analysis in Python.
-It provides the DataFrame, a powerful tool for working with tabular data (like spreadsheets).
+It provides the DataFrame, a  tool for working with tabular data (like spreadsheets).
     ```bash
     pip install pandas
     ```